razorpay/razorpay-woocommerce/readme.txt

 == Installation ==

+1. Download the plugin from [the wordpress plugin server](https://downloads.wordpress.org/plugin/woo-razorpay.1.2.2.zip)
-1. Ensure you have latest version of WooCommerce plugin installed
+2. Ensure you have latest version of WooCommerce plugin installed
-2. Unzip and upload contents of the plugin to your /wp-content/plugins/ directory
+3. Unzip and upload contents of the plugin to your /wp-content/plugins/ directory
-3. Activate the plugin through the 'Plugins' menu in WordPress
+4. Activate the plugin through the 'Plugins' menu in WordPress

+If you have downloaded the plugin from GitHub or elsewhere, make sure that the directory is named `woo-razorpay`.

 == Configuration ==